Dr. Richard Weinblatt

 them through yet another re-qualification stint, it seems that some gun toting

-law enforcers take shortcuts in these sessions that could impact their
+law enforcers take shortcuts in these sessions that could impact their survival.

 READ MORE: